jfc43/pixel-discretization/README.md

 Model configuration:
 - `model_dir`: contains the path to the directory of the currently trained/evaluated model.

+GPU configuration:
+- `gpu_device`: which gpu device to use.
+Should be a string.

 Data configuration:
 - `data_path`: contains the path to the directory of dataset.